smart-on-fhir/fhir-bulk-data-docs/authorization.md

 It is recommended that EHRs should be capable of validating signatures using `RS384` and `ES384`; and that backend services be capable of generating signatures using one of these two algorithms.
-Over time, we expect recommended algorithms to evolve, so while while this specification recommends algorithms for interoperability, it does not mandate any algorithm.
+Over time, we expect recommended algorithms to evolve, so while this specification recommends algorithms for interoperability, it does not mandate any algorithm.